root systems

 Phytophthora Root Rot of Rhododendron and Azalea

-... exposed to local conditions of high soil moisture and high temperatures.
+... when received, but wilt from root rot when exposed to local conditions of high soil moisture and high temperatures.
 Plants with root systems impaired by Phytophthora root rot may also be more sensitive to subsequent periods of drought.
-Losses ... of azalea and rhododendron that are reported to have moderate to excellent resistance to Phytophthora root rot is provided below.
-Propagation Before sticking a new crop of cuttings, remove old rooting ...
+Losses from Phytophthora root rot in commercial operations have ...

 Selecting Budded and Own-root Roses